$50 Off Any Repair

 Never try to plunge a bathroom sink with your plunger.
 Not only is this unsanitary, but it doesn’t usually work.
 Instead, try pouring in some good-quality drain cleaner.

-If this doesn’t solve the problem, then the clog is probably stuck further down the pipes and you may need to schedule a drain cleaning.
+If this doesn’t solve the problem, then the clog is probably stuck further down the pipes, and you may need to schedule a drain cleaning.

 The difficulty is that most of your drain pipes are behind the plaster and drywall.
 They also twist and turn around your home’s structural elements.
-So while the clog itself may not be that large, reaching it can be difficult.

 What to Do With a Smelly Sink